The Lamb (1915 film): Production

 D. W. Griffith, writing under the pseudonym Granville Barker, along with director Christy Cabanne, essentially expanded the play beyond the plush nouveau riche apartment setting of the play, and provided a western element to the story.
 This would give Fairbanks a chance to show his physical prowess cinematically and loosen the play from what would be stage bound constraints.
 Griffith also altered characters; Fairbanks' character's name is changed to Gerald, with his parent being his mother (Kate Toncray), whereas in the play his character was named Nick with his parent being his father played by Crane.

 Reception

 Distributed by Triangle Film Corporation, the film premiered at the Knickerbocker Theater in New York City on September 23, 1915 along with the Keystone The Valet and The Iron Strain.
 The Lamb outperformed the other two features and was a hit with audiences and critics who praised Fairbanks' performance.

+Preservation

+Complete copies of the film are held by George Eastman House and UCLA Film & Television Archive.